top of page

 Me thinking "Hmmm!
 Confidence.
 That's good.
 I've taught her this song.
 Looks like she is going to rock this song, and I'm going to take the credit for this performance in front of my wife"

-The song started, and my little princess smiled graciously and confidently.
+The song started, and my little princess smiling graciously and confidently.
 Everyone else is singing.
 Seems like she is my daughter after all.

 Scene 2:

-Second dance program, my daughter and my wife are performing.
+Second dance program, my daughter and my wife were performing.

 Well-coordinated lip sync and steps for a 4-year-old.
 I started feeling a bit jealous of my wife.